-The area of request currently abuts existing single family zoned an IR District to the northeast and southwest.
+The area of request currently abuts existing single family zoned an IR Industrial Research District to the northeast and southwest.
 Southeast of the site is undeveloped land as well as vehicle display, sales, and service.
-Northwest of the request area across Kimsey Drive is existing multifamily.
+Northwest of the request area, across Kimsey Drive, is developed with multifamily uses.
 Staff finds the applicant's requested land use to be compatible with existing land uses in the surrounding area.